 Getting your paralyzed pet up on their feet and moving again can make an incredible impact on their mental and physical health.
 Dog wheelchairs are key to improving your paralyzed dog’s mobility.
 Wheelchairs are designed to support your dog’s weakened or immobile limbs and help them to stand on their own again.
 With the support of their cart, a disabled pet can get back to enjoying all their favorite activities and get back to leading a normal, active life.

 Allows your dog to pee and pee

 Increased mobility while in the wheelchair helps encourage dogs “to go”

 Combine wheelchairs with physical rehab sessions

 Help maintain muscle tone and strength

 Lifting Aids for a Paralyzed Dog

-A dog who is paralyzed in the rear requires a rear lifting harness which supports their hind legs.
+A dog who is paralyzed in the rear requires a rear lifting harness that supports their hind legs.
 The Walkin’ Lift Rear Harness creates a comfortable saddle for a dog to sit in and can be used in or out of their wheelchair.
-When only a quick boost is needed and your dog needs to get outside fast a rear support leash is a quick and easy solution.
+When only a quick boost is needed, and your dog needs to get outside fast, the rear support leash is a quick and easy solution.

 Larger paralyzed pets will benefit from a harness designed to support their bigger build.
-The Combo Harness is available in both front and rear harnesses which can be worn separately or as a set.
-Additionally, the harnesses are compatible with a rear or quad Walkin’ Wheels.
+The Buddy Up Harness is available in both front and rear harnesses, which can be worn separately or as a set.
+Additionally, the harnesses are compatible with the Walkin’ Wheels dog wheelchair.

 Indoor Activity for Handicapped Pets